Local Services platform policies

 Required disclosures and other responsibilitiesRequired disclosures

 Your Local Services ads and the information you provide to Google in connection with Local Services must be accurate, complete, and not misleading.
-Even if you’re not also running ads as an AdWords advertiser, you must follow the AdWords Advertising Policies at all times.
+Even if you’re not also running ads as an advertiser, you must follow the Google Ads policies at all times.

 Example: As explained in the policy governing Misrepresentation of self, product, or service, any prices that you present to customers on the Local Services ads platform must be inclusive of all applicable fees, surcharges, and taxes.